dead-claudia/thallium/docs/reporter-api.md

 Normally, reporters are all called at the same time on each event, to speed up calling asynchronous reporters.

-If your reporter is synchronous, remember to call `done` or return a resolved `Promise`/thenable at the end.

-If your reporter is async *and* needs to be the only one running for some reason (like multiple reporters working with a poorly written server), you should add a truthy `block` property to your reporter.
+If your reporter is async *and* needs to be the only one running for some reason (like multiple reporters working with a poorly written server or printing diagnostics to the console along with another console reporter), you should add a truthy `block` property to your reporter.
 It's not preferred, because if you want to, for example, use a reporter that logs to a file, that will have to wait until after the blocking reporter finishes.

 ## Options and Internal State